 What’s the biggest roadblock between you and your dream job?
-According to research from USA Today and Life Reimagined, money tops the list and a lack of training comes not too far behind it.
+According to research from USA Today and AARP, money tops the list and a lack of training comes not too far behind it.
 Combined, the two prevent a great many people from changing careers.
 But not Liz Beigle-Bryant.

 After getting laid off from her $18-an-hour administrative job with Microsoft, at age 55, Beigle-Bryant decided to learn coding for a Microsoft database management system.
 But at a cost of $3,000, the formal Microsoft training was more than she could afford.
 So instead she turned to Codecademy, a free educational website, to learn the same skills.

 The results have been promising.
 “Right after I was laid off, I got a six-month vendor job migrating an HTML website to SharePoint, Microsoft’s document management platform,and that was a direct result of [my time on] Codecademy,” says Beigle-Bryant.
 Now she’s on the hunt for a full-time coding position.

 As Beigle-Bryant found out, there are a great many ways to acquire your next skill on the cheap—and sometimes, even, for free.
 In fact, says Brian Kurth, founder of career-advisory service PivotPlanet, since the Great Recession, free has become the price point that many people are demanding.
 “Fewer and fewer people are willing to pay for career transition, career advancement or business startup advice,” Kurth says.
 So where should you turn if your skill set needs a brush-up?